The Singles Network Ministries

 • There are also singles ministries supported by their churches led by volunteers such as Jim Arringdale, Ernest Jefferson, Lydia and Chris Jernigan, Pastor Wes Reed, Lisa Young, Cherrie and Jimmy Miles, Carrie and Larry Robinson, Brenda Senter, Jeff Sparks, Daniel Redder, Linette Garcia, and more.

-• Then there are still some, besides myself leading national retreats, such as Susie Cowan in the NW and Donna Holmes in the Midwest.
+• Then there are still some, besides myself, leading national retreats, such as Susie Cowan in the NW and Donna Holmes in the Midwest.

 • Plus, numerous TV stations and radio stations such as The Light FM and WGGS who continue to support the singles ministry by interviewing speakers and leaders.
 Focus on the Family and Crosswalk also continue to support the singles ministry by featuring resources on their site.

-• And we can't forget those outside the US who continue to lead, serve and develop singles ministries.
+• And we can't forget those outside the US who continue to lead, serve, and develop singles ministries.
 Single Friendly Church in London, UK, David King of NTCG in Birmingham, UK, Careena Gordon in Wales, Christine Kelly in Sittingbourne, UK, Bukachi Norah in Kenya, Caroline Chalkley, London, UK, Pastor Thomas Obong in Uganda, and more.
 (Check out my website for a long list of those ministering outside the US)

 I might not have that one person who will take over The Singles Network Ministries when that day comes, but I know the work God has done through me has impacted every single person above.
 God says to go out and make disciples.
 Discipling someone comes in different degrees.
-It can be one-on-one, short or long-term.
+It can be one-on-one, short, or long-term.
 It can be specified in an area of need, such as starting a ministry, developing a gift, or helping to build a team.
 It can also be through offering resources, training, videos, etc., to help them grow.

 When the day comes that God has me stop or slow down, I know there will be others to continue with the reigns.
 It might not look like what I am doing, but does it matter?
 God is in charge of it all, and it's his ministry.
 The message doesn't change, but sometimes the methods and delivery do.
 All that is important is people who are called get trained and supported.
 Thank you for celebrating 20 years of full-time ministry, and let's pray for the next twenty.